Raleigh Haberdasher

-Raleigh Haberdasher, more commonly called Raleigh's, was a high end, local men's and women's furnishings store based in Washington, D.C.
+Raleigh Haberdasher, more commonly called Raleigh's, was a high end, local men's and women's apparel store based in Washington, D.C.

 History

 The first store opened on February 16, 1911, at 1109 Pennsylvania Ave., NW, in the Raleigh Hotel.
 Mr. Clarence Grosner was the first store operator.

 Men who give thought to care and taste in their dress will be interested to hear of the opening today of The Raleigh Haberdasher at 1109 Pennsylvania avenue.
 Mr. Clarence W. Grosner, who for many years has been well known in Washington as a popular caterer to the sartorial wants of man, will be in charge of this new emporium, which is an assurance that everything will be strictly up-to-date and first class.
 The place has been thoroughly remodeled and the fixtures are of the latest and most attractive design.
 The aim of the Raleigh Haberdasher will be to sell the very newest and best in exclusive furnishings and hats for men at the lowest prices.